-To add a Spanish flavour to your Christmas celebrations, today we are sharing a very easy to follow and delicious Camino recipe to teach you how to make one of Spain’s classic and all-time favourites: croquetas.
+To add a Spanish flavour to your next evening entertaining friends, today we are sharing a very easy to follow and delicious Camino recipe to teach you how to make one of Spain’s classic and all-time favourites: croquetas.
 You will often find them on the Camino de Santiago.

 Wherever you go you will encounter croquetas of all shapes, sizes and flavours.
 They were traditionally a great way to use leftovers and if you have more ham than you can handle this Christmas, then making croquetas is a tasty alternative to ham sandwiches!